 Our feet sweat and stink more in the summer.
 Several things can really help.

-• Start by preventing the sweat and stink to begin with by boiling up some black tea, let it cool, and soak your feet for 30 minutes.
+Start by preventing the sweat and stink to begin with by boiling up some black tea, let it cool, and soak your feet for 30 minutes.
 The tannins in the tea can decrease sweat production.
 Do this on a daily basis.

-• Wear socks that wick away moisture.
+Wear socks that wick away moisture.
 Look for fibers that do this best including Merlino wool, polypropylene, or polyethylene.

-• Use an ultraviolet shoe sanitizer such as Pedifix Shoe Zap to kill almost all of the bacteria and fungus that cause shoes to smell.
+Use an ultraviolet shoe sanitizer such as Pedifix Shoe Zap to kill almost all of the bacteria and fungus that cause shoes to smell.

 7. Dry, Cracked Heels

-With backless sandal wear come dry and cracked heels.
-Of course you can also experience dry and cracked heels for other reasons including aging and diabetes.
-Use a creme such as Gormel with 20% Urea.
+With backless-sandal wear come dry and cracked heels.
+Of course, you can also experience dry and cracked heels for other reasons including aging and diabetes.

 8. Take Off Your Shoes and Sandals At the Door

 We bring in all kinds of muck from outside that's filled with bacteria and fungus.
 The healthiest thing to do is to take off your shoes or sandals at the door.
 Put on shoes, sandals, or slippers that never leave the house.
-It's also best to wash off your hands right afterwards to prevent spreading germs around your house.
+It's also best to wash off your hands right afterward to prevent spreading germs around your house.